lspitzner/seaaye/README.md

 - Arbitrary/custom GHC versions (pre-releases etc.) - unless haskell-nix starts supporting those
 - Wait, let me generalize that: No GHC versions other than the ones that haskell-nix supports.
-That is, currently: ghc-8.6, ghc-8.8 and ghc-8.10.
-And ghc-8.4 if you are willing to wait for it to bootstrap (it is not cached).
+That is, currently: ghc-8.6, ghc-8.8, ghc-8.10 and ghc-9.0 although 8.8 and 9.0 are _not_ cached (you will need to compile ghc!)
 - multiple-package projects (might be possible to support in the future, but untested and highly unlikely to work out-of-the-box)